sodrooome/maritest/README.md

 - [ ] Assertion for data type of object (could it be Array properties, dict, etc)
 - [ ] Decorators for storing testing events (from start - finish)
 - [ ] Several enhancements and improvements from missing property in HTTP client
+- [ ] Error message improvements in assertion test and parameter customization